Smells Like Delish

 • Squirt a little drizzle of the Chamoy sauce inside the glass walls.

-How to Make Mangonada
+How to make the Mangonada

 • Add the fresh or frozen mango cubes to your blender.

-16 oz Mango
+16 oz Mango fresh

 • Add the crushed or cubed ice next, on top of the mango chunks.

-8 oz ice
+8 oz ice crushed

 • Add the mango nectar, lime juice, and sugar last.
 Blend until smooth and creamy.

-12 oz mango nectar, 1 lime, 2 tablespoon sugar
+12 oz mango nectar, 1 lime , 2 tablespoon sugar

 • Pour Mangonada mixture into each of the prepared rimmed serving glasses and garnish with a Tamarind straw.